The L Funds began accepting contributions in August 2005.

 The funds’ holdings of stock funds compared to bond funds gradually decrease over the years, so that the fund holdings are more conservative - and less prone to major swings in value - as one nears retirement.

-Readers can see the current allocations among the L Funds here.
+Readers can see the recent allocations among the L Funds here.

-The charts below represent the returns of each L fund based on monthly investments that total the maximum yearly TSP deferral limits*, from the date of each fund’s inception to 2019.
+The charts represent the returns of each L fund based on monthly investments that total the maximum yearly TSP deferral limits*, from the date of each fund’s inception to the current year.
 Figures are approximate and will differ depending on actual investment dates and actual amounts invested.
 Remember: past fund performance does not predict future returns, but the below is a good illustration of what investors can do when investing through thick and thin over the very long-term!

 Maintaining steady contributions over the long term matters.
 For information on returns over a 40-year period when investing even small amounts, see “What Does $1,000 a Year Matter?”.